WICG/turtledove/FLEDGE.md

 If the signals subresource download somehow fails for a given signal, null will be set on the corresponding field of the directFromSellerSignals object passed to worklet functions.
 Worklet scripts expecting signals can decide to score / bid / report anyways, or fail (i.e. throw an exception).

 As the name implies, subresource bundles are bundles of HTTPS subresources.
 These HTTPS subresources can contain various HTTPS response headers, including ones meant to enforce basic Web principles, e.g. CORS headers.
 To prevent bypassing these basic Web principles by loading the bundles directly with [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) or [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) and ignoring the HTTPS headers within, the bundles should only be served when requested with the header `Sec-Fetch-Dest: webbundle`.
-To protect against cross-origin side channel attacks, like what CORB does, the browser requires the subresources from the bundle are served with the header `X-FLEDGE-Auction-Only` which ensures they are only loaded via `directFromSellerSignals`.
+To protect against cross-origin side channel attacks, like what CORB does, the browser requires the subresources from the bundle are served with the header `Ad-Auction-Only` which ensures they are only loaded via `directFromSellerSignals`.

 The bundle may be fetched using credentials like cookies, as described in the [subresource bundles explainer](https://github.com/WICG/webpackage/blob/main/explainers/subresource-loading.md#requests-mode-and-credentials-mode).